Order of Saint Stanislaus: Russian Empire

-On 25 January 1831, the Polish Parliament deposed Emperor Nicholas I of Russia from the throne of Poland, while he was also Grand Master (order) of the Order of Saint Stanislaus.
-Yet, after the downfall of the November Uprising the Imperial House of Romanov established the Royal and Imperial Order of Saint Stanislaus, incorporating it into the honours system of the Russian Empire in 1832, where it remained officially until the Russian Revolution 1917.
+Following the 1830 November Uprising, an extraordinary meeting of the Sejm of Congress Poland deposed Emperor Nicholas I of Russia from the throne of Poland on 25 January 1831, while he was also Grand Master of the Order of Saint Stanislaus.
+After the collapse of the uprising in October 1831, the Imperial House of Romanov established the Royal and Imperial Order of Saint Stanislaus, incorporating it into the honours system of the Russian Empire in 1832, where it remained officially until the Russian Revolution 1917.

 The order was abolished with the fall of the Romanovs in 1917 but, unlike other Polish orders awarded by the Tsars, the Order of Saint Stanislaus was not revived by the newly independent Second Polish Republic (possibly because in its Russian form it was often awarded by the imperial government to those Poles who co-operated with Russian rule making the order a symbol of subservience to an occupying power).

 Instead, the newly founded Order of Polonia Restituta was created as an attributed Polish successor to the order.